dylanmccall/pigeond/README.md

 Created for CMPT 433, and based loosely on RFC 1149.

-## Components

-### pigeond
+## Building pigeond

-Create a "pigeon0" network device using the tun/tap interface.
-Send and receive data over this device using the avian carrier link layer protocol.
-This should include a systemd unit file.
+The pigeond program opens a "pigeon0" network device using the tun/tap interface.
+It sends and receives data over this device using the IP Over Avian Carrier Protocol.

+To build on Ubuntu, you will need to install some dependencies:

+    sudo apt install libasound2-dev libqrencode-dev libv4l-dev libzbar-dev

+Note that equivalent armhf libraries and header files (to cross-compile for BeagleBone) are included for your convenience.

+To build for armhf and copy the resulting binary to ~/cmpt433/public/myApps:

+    make

+To build for all architectures:

+    make build.all

+The output will be located in ./our/default/ and ./out/armhf/.
+Substitute "default" or "armhf" for all to build for a specific architecture.

+To remove build output:

+    make clean

+To create a Debian package for the current architecture, which can be installed using `dpkg -i`:

+    dpkg-buildpackage -b -uc -us

+This is the recommended way to install pigeond, along with its systemd service configuration, so it can be used as a system service.

+## Development for pigeond

 Currently we work with a hard-coded persistent network device.
-It is best to create and configure this device in advance:
+For testing, you can create and configure this device using the `ip` command:

     sudo ip tuntap add pigeon0 mode tap sudo ip link set pigeon0 up